kanhaiyagarg100/schema-transformation-engine/README.md

 ### Notes:
 I have included some basic tests in the Main function itself, ideally we would write them in a separate test file.

+Given my limited experience with GO and time constraints, I am choosing to implement this in JAVA otherwise I would prefer GO for this service.